Welcome to the 23rd

 the Roots of Taishan and Zhongshan Immigrants

-[Vancouver BC, May 19, 2010] Fresh from speaking at
+BC, May 19, 2010] Fresh from speaking at the UBC

-the UBC Asian Library (celebrating its 50th
+Asian Library (celebrating its 50th Anniversary) Workshop

-on Taishan and Zhongshan Immigrants in North America
+on Taishan and Zhongshan Immigrants in North

-Centre, University of California, Los Angeles, and
+Asian American Centre, University of California, Los

-Wei-chi Poon from the Ethnic Studies Library,
+Angeles, and Wei-chi Poon from the Ethnic Studies

-University of California, Berkeley (bios),
+Library, University of California, Berkeley (bios),

 visited